tetragir/tetragir.github.io/_posts/2021-06-19-nasbuild-host.md

 The first step on my NASBuild is to install the host OS and set it up.
 For that, I will create 2 Ansible roles: *base* and *phy*.
 Base will be assign to all instances, let it be a physical machine, Jail or VM.
 Phy will be assigned to physical host machines and will contain tasks that will only be applicable to those.
 I will create the base at another time, as I want to focus only on the settings that are needed to be done on a host.

-All of the tasks and roles here are published to [GitHub](https://github.com/tetragir/nasbuild) so it might be useful for someone else too.
-Please note that as of writing this post, the inventory contains IP addresses as my DNS is not set up yet.
-Once I have DNS, I will replace the IP addresses with hostnames.

 * TOC
 {:toc}